aleklisi/The-Sound-Of-Erlang/article.md

 The simplest way of generating a wave is by providing a sinus signal with the given frequency.

-Computers work in a discrete domain and sinus is in a continuous domain therefore *sampling* is the operation to go from continuous to the discrete domain.
+Computers work in a discrete domain while sinus works in a continuous domain; therefore, *sampling* is the operation to convert material from a continuous domain to a discrete one.

 *Sampling* sound is the process of converting a sound wave into a signal.